Transcription Factor Gene Therapy for Bradyarrhythmias

 - Potentially lasts a lifetime.

 In the TRACTION project, PacingCure – together with AUMC – will further optimize AAV-mediated transcription vector gene therapy for pacemaker applications.
-This will involve validating the novel AAV vector technology in:
+This will involve validating the novel AAV vector technology in mice, pigs, and non-human primates.

 Subsequently, a large-scale manufacturing process will be designed to release the materials that will be used for validating and demonstrating long-term safety and efficacy in porcine studies, thereby establishing preclinical proof-of-concept of BradyTx-01.

-This will set the stage for effective clinical and commercial development of BradyTx-01.
+We will define the optimal regulatory strategies, perform health technology assessments, and develop the optimal business strategy, thereby setting the stage for effective clinical and commercial development of BradyTx-01.

 Financiële details & Tijdlijn